Art-Ev/ICEtool_sources/README.md

-# ICEasy_sources
+# ICEtool_sources
-sources used to create ICEasy plugin
+sources used to create ICEtool plugin